villalobos98/FullStackProject/README.md

 # MERN Project

-A social media site where people can like post see each other in new ways and view each other's content.
+A social media site where people can post, see each other in new ways, and view each other's content.
 ## Getting Started